lights FAQ Forum github.com/luapower/glue

 iterators

-glue.collect([i,] iterator) -> t collect iterated values into an array
+glue.collect([i,]iterator)-> t collect iterated values into a list

 glue.pass(...) -> ... does nothing, returns back all arguments